 Using a password manager is also helpful because it allows you to change your passwords more frequently, decreasing the risk that someone can access your online information.

 That will help me protect my passwords, but what if someone gets ahold of my passwords?
 How do I stay safe then?

-Many large tech companies like Facebook, Google and Apple, as well as popular banks, offer a feature called two-factor authentication.
+Many large tech companies like Facebook, Google and Apple, as well as popular banks, offer a feature called two-factor authentication or multi-factor authentication.
 When enabled, having just your password isn’t enough to log on to your account.
 Anytime someone tries to access your account, you’ll receive a message, like an email or a text message, asking you to approve access.
 This way, even if someone has your password, they can’t access your account without your knowledge.

 Great!
 Anything else I should do?

 Yep – tell everyone you know!
 Share this information with your friends, family and coworkers.
 Each of us is the first line of defense against hackers and scam artists, and the best way to stay safe online is for everyone to keep an eye out for threats.